 "Carolijn van Noort provides an original and innovative reading on the politics of infrastructures.
 Focusing on rising powers, she powerfully demonstrates the intertwinement of material, narrative, and aspirational aspects of infrastructures, and masterfully analyses strategic communication on infrastructure development and the contestations that spin around the promise of progress, the formation of political identities, and the discursive making of international order.
 A must-read."

 Jutta Bakonyi, University of Durham

-"Infrastructure stands at the centre stage of international politics today.
-Carolijn Van Noort's book addresses the very important question of how rising powers uses strategic communications to promote their infrastructure initiatives, with the aim of burnishing their image and influence abroad.
-With the use of case studies on China, BRICS countries, and Kazakhstan, Van Noort skillfully brings us through the diverse ways in which infrastructure communication is operationalized and received in target countries, and assesses the success and failure of these narrative strategies.
+"Infrastructure stands at the center stage of international politics today.
+Carolijn Van Noort's book addresses the very important question of how rising powers use strategic communications to promote their infrastructure initiatives, with the aim of burnishing their image and influence abroad.
+With the use of case studies on China, the BRICS countries, and Kazakhstan, van Noort skillfully brings us through the diverse ways in which infrastructure communication is operationalized and received in target countries, and assesses the success and failure of these narrative strategies.
 A must-read for students and researchers interested in current affairs and strategic communications."